 Dr. Slobodan Simonovic has extensive research, teaching and consulting experience in water resources systems engineering.
 He is teaching courses in water resources and civil engineering systems.
 He actively works for national and international professional organizations.
 Dr. Simonovic’s primary research interest focuses on the application of systems approach to management of complex water and environmental systems.
 Most of his work is related to the integration of risk, reliability, and uncertainty in hydrology and water resources management.
 He has received a number of awards for excellence in teaching, research and outreach.
 He has published over 450 professional publications and three major textbooks.
 He has been inducted to the Canadian Academy of Engineering in June of 2013.

-When: Friday, June 14, 2013 from 10:00 a.m. to 11:30 a.m.
-Where: ICLR, 20 Richmond Street East, Suite 210, Toronto RSVP: Tracy Waddington (416) 364-8677 (email@example.com)
+When: Friday, March 11, 2015 from 10 p.m. to 11:30 a.m.
+Where: 20 Richmond Street East, Suite 210, Toronto, Ontario M5C 2R9 and via Webex RSVP: Tracy Waddington (416) 364-8677 (email@example.com)